Friday, December 15, 2023

 “Why?
 I’m fine.”

-“Well, when Phillipa told me you were too ill to see us on the twenty-fifth, it worried the hell out of me, and then I had to go up to Cleveland for two weeks.
+“Well, when Philippa told me you were too ill to see us on the twenty-fifth, it worried the hell out of me, and then I had to go up to Cleveland for two weeks.
 I left you a couple of messages.”

 “Yes, I heard them.
 I’m fine.
 That thing on the twenty-fifth was just some stomach thing.
 Nothing to do with the cancer.
 Just indigestion or something.
 I was fine the next day!
 Sorry I missed you.
 I was really hoping you’d be back”